First dates… first impression or maybe not. Either way, it is no occasion to make unpleasant memories.

 As with every kind of date or appointment, keeping to time is a good way to start.
 Except there was an unavoidable emergency, it is utterly insensitive to keep someone waiting for longer than bargained for.
 It sends a wrong message to the one doing the waiting.
 Lateness often communicates disregard and a nonchalant attitude.
 It says tons on one’s commitment level.

 It’s called a date, which literally means the appointment had been fixed prior to the day of the meeting.
 It’s only fair and expected that you plan towards it.
 If you need to cancel, please do that prior to the day itself and with a super-good reason.
-Otherwise it wouldn’t hurt to adjust your your schedule and avail yourself for the date.
+Otherwise, it wouldn’t hurt to adjust your own schedule and avail yourself of the date.

 2. Keep The Phone Away